donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-Because $T_0$ has given intertia force to Bar2 adding moment to P1, it needs to payback the force for making P1 stationary.
+Because $T_0$ has given inertia force to Bar2 adding moment to P1, it needs to payback the force for making P1 stationary.

 ```math
 \displaylines{